Ashino-Games/.github/profile/README.md

 ## 🌱 About Us

-Ashino Games is an indie game studio founded from a love for storytelling, creativity, and playful worlds.
+Ashino Games is an indie game studio founded from a passion for creating unique experiences and imaginative worlds.
-The name **Ashino (葦野)** was chosen by the founder after being inspired by the anime *Remake Our Life!* — a story that sparked the decision to take game development seriously and start building original projects.
+The name **Ashino (葦野)** was chosen by the founder as a personal inspiration, after watching the anime *Remake Our Life!* — a story that became the spark to take game development seriously and begin building original projects.

 The kanji behind the name gives it an even deeper meaning: